Fractures, Sprains, and Strains Treatment Specialist Q&A

-PrimeHealth Urgent Care is your emergency care alternative in Parrish, FL.
-If you need treatment for sprains, strains or broken ankles walk-in today!
+PrimeHealth Urgent Care is your emergency care alternative.
+If you need treatment for sprains, strains, or broken ankles, walk-in today!
 We also provide x-ray services on a walk-in basis so our doctors can properly diagnose your injury.
 For more information, please call us or book an appointment online.
+We have convenient locations to serve patients in Parrish FL, Bradenton FL, Sarasota FL, and surrounding areas.

 PrimeHealth Urgent Care provides fractures, sprains, and strains medical services in Parrish, FL.
 If you live in the area or surrounding areas, then come right to us if you or someone you love needs quick care for a minor injury.